madetech/learn/guides/08-Continuous-Integration/README.md

   - 2.5.0
 ```

-(Note that the above travis.yml assumes you have a `Gemfile` - which can be as simple as [this one](https://github.com/claresudbery/mars-rover-kata-ruby/blob/fdff2aefca3456dddab635f494fd885b63aa965e/Gemfile).)
+Note that the above travis.yml assumes you have a `Gemfile` - which can be as simple as [this one](https://github.com/claresudbery/mars-rover-kata-ruby/blob/fdff2aefca3456dddab635f494fd885b63aa965e/Gemfile).
+You'll also need a `Gemfile.lock` later on to get Heroku working - you can create one by running `bundle install` after you've added your `Gemfile`.

 If your GitHub project is at `github.com/craigjbass/tictactoe`, your Travis CI build will be at `travis-ci.org/craigjbass/tictactoe`.